 Found mainly in Argentina and the Southern USA, it is also farmed in Poland and the Czech Republic.
 Similar to beaver, it is often sheared for a sporty, more lightweight feel.
 Because its underfur is very soft and plush and its fur can be dyed in a variety of shades, nutria is a popular fur for linings and trims.

 Rabbit generally has medium length guard hair in a variety of natural colors and is often sheared or grooved.
 This fur is considered affordable and soft.

-An all-time favorite.
-Well adapted to today’s sleek and sophisticated fashions.
-An ideal choice for both men and women who want comfort and style at a moderate price.
+Raccoon is an all-time favorite.
+It is well adapted to today’s sleek and sophisticated fashions.
+It’s an ideal choice for both men and women who want comfort and style at a moderate price.
 At the northern extreme of its range here, Canadian raccoon is characterized by long silvery guard-hair over a very dense underfur.
 While it may be bleached or dyed, most people prefer this fur in its natural coloration.
 “Letting out” produces the most sleek effect, but men’s coats are often worked “skin on skin”.